flvent-englishman/IFR/README.md

 ### 🪲 Debugging
 * If you see "This content is blocked.
 Contact the site owner to fix the issue." then that means that website doesn't allow iframes.
-* A good bunch of websites don't allow iframes, so take note of that as you're using IFR (I like to use https://www.google.com since they allow iframes).
+* A good bunch of websites don't allow iframes, so take note of that as you're using IFR.
 * For YouTube links, most should work (except for videos with embed disabled) but if they don't just go to that YouTube video via the internet.

 ## 💻 | For Developers